-Hyposensitization, more commonly known as allergy shots, is another dog allergy treatment option besides the use of corticosteroids and antihistamines.
+Hyposensitization, more commonly known as allergy shots, is one conventional dog allergy treatment option.
+(Other conventional dog allergy treatment options include the use of corticosteroids and antihistamines.)

-Allergy shots for dogs usually require injections of diluted amounts of allergens (foreign proteins which trigger allergic reactions in the dog) on a weekly basis.
+Allergy shots for dogs usually require injections of diluted amounts of allergens on a weekly basis.
+Allergens are foreign proteins which trigger allergic reactions in the dog.